-If a public or private school record no longer exists, the student should contact DPI to request the following on official DPI letterhead: name of school, year school closed, name of student, and, if recorded, the year graduated.
-The letter must be signed with an original ink signature and dated by a DPI representative and submitted to Madison College.
+If a public or private school record no longer exists, contact DPI to request the following on official DPI letterhead: name of school, year school closed, name of student, and, if recorded, the year graduated.
+The letter must be signed with an original ink signature and dated by a DPI representative.
+You may then submit that letter to Madison College.

 International transcript: If you attended high school and/or college outside the United States, you must submit one of the following to fulfill the education completion admissions requirements: